List of countries by foreign exchange reserves: China

-The foreign-exchange reserves of China are the greatest of all countries and have been so for more than 14 years.
+China has the largest reserve since last 14 years.
 The main composition of Chinese forex reserves is approximately two-thirds USD and one-fifth Euros with the rest made up of Japanese Yen and the British Pound.
 China was the second country to reach $500 billion and the first to reach $1 trillion in reserves.
 China is also the only country that reached net reserves of $2 trillion and $3 trillion.
 Chinese forex reserve reached over $3.993 trillion and possibly reached $4 trillion before July 2014 but there was no official figures to confirm it.